SymfonyCasts/testing/sfcasts/ep1/mock-http-client.md

 Looking back at Symfony's HTTP Client, we *were* able to mock both the client *and* the response to control its behavior. *But*, because needing to do this sort of thing is so common, Symfony's HTTP Client comes with some special classes that can do the mocking *for* us.
-Well, it comes with two real classes specifically made for *testing*: `MockHttpClient` & `MockResponse`.
+It comes with two real classes specifically made for *testing*: `MockHttpClient` & `MockResponse`.
 Using PHPUnit's mock system is fine, but these exist to make our life even easier.